josenk/vagrant-vmware-esxi/README.md

     #  DANGEROUS!
 Allow Overwrite
     #    If unspecified, the default is to produce an error if overwriting
-    #    vm's and packages.
+    #    VMs and packages.
     #esxi.local_allow_overwrite = 'True'

     #  Advanced Users.
-    #    If set to 'True', all WARNINGS will produce a FAILURE and vagrant will stop.
+    #    If set to 'True', all WARNINGS will produce a FAILURE and Vagrant will stop.
     #esxi.local_failonwarning = 'True'

     #  Plugin debug output.